bzminer/bzminer/README.md

   --lhr_stability INT ...
 Set the LHR Unlock Stability value for each device.
 Lower is more stable, higher is less stable and higher hashrate.
 Default is 100.
   --lhr_exception_reboot      Reboot the pc when an LHR exception happens on a device (device hard reset currently requires pc reboot).
   --throttle INT ...
 Throttle mining (array of devices, or just one value to set all to same). default is 0.
+  --allow_stales INT          If 0 (default 1), BzMiner will prevent stales from being sent to the pool.
   --mem_on_demand INT ...
 An array of devices that should allocate memory (luts, dags) only when they are needed, then releasing that memory after they are no longer needed.
 Useful for cards that cannot hold two algos memory allocations at the same time such as nexa + zil on 8gb cards.
 Default is 0
   -g INT                      Ramp up miner rather than start at full speed.
   -b INT                      Cooldown period.
 0 = disabled.
 Higher value means longer time between cooldown periods. default is 0